geraldfehringer/gerihifi.github.io/_posts/2022-09-24-gerihifi-the-beginning.markdown

 Yes, you can for sure start with simple streamer/bridge, like [HifiBerry](https://www.hifiberry.com/) or Bluesound [Node](https://bluesound-deutschland.de/products/node/), but once you have a good DAC, you should have a matching (all about synergy) Streamer or also called streaming bridge.

 **Important note:** of course, if you go into the really expensive DAC-ranges, many of those vendors do have streaming bridge in one device or offer 'matching' devices.
-My personal experience has shown, to separate this two functions to improve my sonics.
+My personal experience has shown, to separate this two functions it will improve sonics.

+This is another topic which you need to carefully think about, because it can get quiet expensive, if you wanna really get on the top-levels, like Antipodes [Oladra](https://antipodes.audio/oladra/) / K50, Taiko [Audio Extreme](https://taikoaudio.com/taiko-2020/product/extreme-high-end-music-server/) or Grimm [Audio MU1](https://www.grimmaudio.com/hifi-products/music-players/mu1/).

+**I personally don't like and need Roon, Audirvana or HQPlayer - I prefer a simple and straight forward network bridge.** I use at the moment an Lumin Mini U2 and replaced the internal PSU with an external [Ferrum Hypsos](https://ferrum.audio/hypsos/).

+It is always important to mention, there are many time some serious difference using SPDIF/AES-EBU/USB or Coaxial RCA (don't use TOSLINK!).
+So play around with high-quality cables (yes, this is another topic I'll share my personal experience ;-)

+---

 [^1]: Source: [electronics-tutorials.ws](https://www.electronics-tutorials.ws/combination/analogue-to-digital-converter.html)